-One of the most frequent topics between foreign medical doctors who are in the search for better future in Germany is how to pass this holy exam in order to turn a new page in their professional lives.
-I feel priviledged to share my story about passing my FSP from the first attempt and most of the good aspects regarding this exam to give my colleagues some positive energy and motivation.
+One of the most frequent topics between foreign medical doctors who are in the search of a better future in Germany is how to pass this holy exam in order to turn a new page in their professional lives.
+I feel privileged to share my story about passing my FSP from the first attempt and most of the good aspects regarding this exam to give my colleagues some positive energy and motivation.
 Here are some useful tips that helped me very much in accomplishing this part:

 -My clinical case was a 50 y.o. woman with acute pancreatitis.

 -The exam consists of three parts: 1.
 Taking notes from patient’s anamnesis, 2.
 Arztbrief 3.
 Communication with Head of the department.
 There are two examiners in the pannel (medical doctor and a linguist) and an actor who is assigned for patients role.
-Most of the questions were asked by doctor, very seldom by linguist (at least in my case).
+Most of the questions were asked by doctors, very seldom by linguists (at least in my case).

 -Learning material as “Deutsch für Ärztinnen und Ärzte”, a small Bible for doctors.
-In this book one can find one of the best guidelines for taking anamnesis and writing all the necessary data for constructing “Arztbrief”.
-I focused myself on the main point of this book through these two crucial chapters about anamnesis and few good samples of “Arztbrief”.
+In this book, one can find one of the best guidelines for taking anamnesis and writing all the necessary data for constructing “Arztbrief”.
+I focused myself on the main point of this book through these two crucial chapters about anamnesis and a few good samples of “Arztbrief”.

 For any questions and additional literature, feel free to e-mail me via e-mail email@example.com.

 Follow my blog for more info about Approbation, Language courses, Hospitation in Germany and Surviving as Dr in Germany.
 To support this blog feel free to Buy me a coffee 🙂

 Your donation is greatly appreciated and it helps in maintaining this website and blog that provides medical professionals with information about pursuing the “German Dream”.